Azure/azure-sdk-for-js/packages/@azure/arm-apimanagement/README.md

 });
 ```

-### browser - Authentication, client creation and listByService policy as an example written in javascript.
+### browser - Authentication, client creation and listByService policy as an example written in JavaScript.
+See https://github.com/Azure/ms-rest-browserauth to learn how to authenticate to Azure in the browser.

 - index.html
 ```html